greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/DROP_PROTOCOL.html.md

 You must be a superuser or the protocol owner to drop a protocol.

-**Warning:** If you drop a data access prococol, external tables that have been defined with the protocol will no longer be able to access the external data source.
+> **Caution** If you drop a data access prococol, external tables that have been defined with the protocol will no longer be able to access the external data source.

 ## <a id="section4"></a>Parameters